Coconut Oil (EP): Singles

-"Good as Hell" was released as the lead single from the EP on May 11, 2016 as part of the soundtrack for the 2016 film Barbershop: The Next Cut.
+"Good as Hell" was released as the lead single from the EP on May 11, 2016, as part of the soundtrack for the 2016 film Barbershop: The Next Cut.
 It premiered as an exclusive on Zane Lowe's Beats 1 show.

 "Phone" was released as the second single from the EP on September 19, 2016.

-Other songs

-The music video for "Scuse Me" was released on January 25, 2017.

 Critical reception

 Vanessa Okoth-Obbo, writing for Pitchfork, rated the EP 6.1 out of 10, writing that "Coconut Oil works best when considered as a statement of intent – an inventory of all the things she’s good at, and a testing ground for how best to blend them in the future."
 Syra Aburto, writing for Nylon, wrote that the "like the product it's named after, [Lizzo's] latest project, Coconut Oil, is essential for healthy living."

 Rolling Stone placed it at number 14 on its list of the "20 Best Pop Albums of 2016".